HawraIsa/GRAPHQL/README.md

     10. Granular Errors: Returns errors specific to fields in the query, allowing clients to handle partial successes.
     11. Introspective Schema: Tools can introspect the schema to provide documentation and type safety, aiding development.

-# Authors :
-  - Hawra AlFaraj

 ## Installing graphql & requirements :
-    1. install nodejs
+    1. install nodejs or just open the live server
     2. install graphql :
         npm init
         npm install graphql --save